 Time really is money.

 When it comes to transcription services, timing really is everything in terms of being paid.
 You're being paid for a certain amount of time and accuracy and some transcriptions charge extra for "rush" or fast turnaround jobs to alleviate that.

 Time is indeed an important factor but so is the actual length of the job, too.
 Especially when it comes to medical or highly technical transcription work.

 Audio quality is the key.

 Having the best audio quality for the transcription job means an easier time to get the work done accurately.
 Transcriptionists can even charge extra for bad quality audio or even a contract fee if the audio is completely unsalvageable.

 Get Quality Transcripts With A 99% Accuracy Guarantee.

 Verbatim or Legal Style?

-Transcriptionists should always charge extra or at least more for translation services during a transcription job because it is an extra work having to translate everything manually.
-You have a unique skill that a lot of your competitor can't offer.
+Transcriptionists should always charge extra or at least more for translation services during a transcription job because it is extra work having to translate everything manually.
+You have a unique skill that a lot of your competitors can't offer.